ChanMor/ReliePH-Disaster-Headline-Classifier/README.md

 ## Preprocessing

 Text preprocessing involves tasks such as tokenization, stop word removal, and lemmatization.
-This is handled using the preprocess_text function from the preprocessing module.
+This is handled using the preprocess_text function from the `preprocessing.py` file.

 ## Creadits